manumei/ChirpID-backend/chat/optimizations.md

 ### Cross-validation

 - **Parallel fold training**: K-fold cross-validation runs sequentially.
 Could implement parallel training of folds where GPU memory allows.
+Make sure it optimizes efficiency, not conflicting with any other optimizations already applied to the training functions, unless they are obsolete or inferior in comparison.
 - **Early stopping optimization**: Early stopping only considers validation loss.
 Could implement multi-metric early stopping.

 ## 2. Memory and Storage Optimizations